sheehui/tp/docs/UserGuide.md

 Remove an existing asset from the current client you are viewing.
 You must be in the `Assets` tab.

 * Removes the asset at the specified `INDEX`.
-* The index refers to the position of the asset you want to delete starting from the first row.
+* The index refers to the index number shown in the displayed asset list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Format: `remove INDEX`